 Insulated with Ultratherm, it should retain ice for around five days.
 While the two wheels have tread, their slightly small size could make it difficult to move over soft sand, especially if it’s filled to maximum capacity.

-This cooler is rugged and strong, but still has a pleasing aesthetic design – not the industrial look of the Milee model above.
+The build quality is rugged and strong, but still has a pleasing aesthetic design — not the industrial look of the Milee model above.
 The zinc-plated steel hardware won’t perish or oxidize, making it perfect for damp weather conditions.

 - Novel design — extendable handles increase leverage.

 - Easy on the back — ideal for those lacking in strength.